Reading Time — 10 minutes

 The 28/36 rule for quick budget math

 The 28/36 rule is like a financial guardrail that helps you stay within a comfortable spending range.
-Here's how it works: your monthly housing costs stay below 28 percent of your gross monthly income, and your total monthly debt payments stay below 36 percent.
+Here's how it works: your monthly housing costs stay below 28% of your gross monthly income, and your total monthly debt payments stay below 36%.

 Let's say you make $6,000 per month before taxes.
 Using this rule, your housing payment would cap at $1,680 (that's $6,000 × 0.28).
 Your total debt payments, including that housing payment, would max out at $2,160 (that's $6,000 × 0.36).